All Episodes

 I never said that Bernie Sanders was responsible for the idiot that shot Steve Scalise and shot up that baseball field and shot those two officers that bravely stopped him.

-People are responsible for their behavior.
+People are responsible for their behavior, but words do matter.

 There is some correlation, although you can't say that words cause people to do things.